igorwaw/advent15/README.md

 Now that's more like it!
 The instruction only said to count how many lights are lit, but I couldn't resist the temptation to add visualization.

+#### Day 7: Some Assembly Required

+We've got a list of wires that feed signals to other wires through logic gates.
+We need to know the state of the wire a, but for that we need to know the state of the wire lx first.
+And lx references 2 other wires and so on, until we get to the wires that have their state directly in the input file.
+I chose a simple solution:
+* iterate through the whole list of wires,
+* at each iteration do all calculations that are possible (the data is already available)
+* I thought it would be cool to see how we get to the result, so I used curses to display the state of the wires in columns, update in place and introduce a configurable delay.

+For parsing the input file I borrowed the solution from https://aoc.just2good.co.uk/2015/7 and used the Parsimonious library.
+In the simple case like this it would be faster to use string split, list unpacking and maybe a few simple regexps.
+But I'm doing a lot of parsing in the Advent of Code and the formats are getting more complicated, so it's a good idea to learn a proper tool.

+#### Day 8: Matchsticks